Honda's tenth generation Civic family hatch is a much more competitive proposition. Jonathan Crouch takes a look at what's on offer.

 Design and Build

 There's a sleek and swept-back shape this time around, with larger, wider wheels emphasising a lower-set, sportier stance.
-And the sharp lines are complemented by the most comprehensive aerodynamic packing in the segment, including complete under-body panelling.
+Buyers get a choice of either the usual five-door hatch or, this time round, a four-door saloon.
+Either way, the sharp lines are complemented by the most comprehensive aerodynamic packing in the segment, including complete under-body panelling.
 More importantly, this MK10 model Civic is bigger than before, in hatchback form 30mm wider and 130mm longer than its predecessor.
 All of this sits on a more advanced unibody platform that Honda says is 16kg lighter and 52% stiffer than before.

 Inside, the previously rather confusing cabin has been completely redesigned with higher quality materials and a simpler, more sophisticated design theme that includes a new digital instrument binnacle.
 At the top of the centre console, there's a 7-inch Honda Connect 2 colour touchscreen display.
 The driving position is lower and buyers should certainly notice the extra cabin space facilitated by the larger body.
 Passengers on the rear seat get 95mm more legroom as well as 45mm more knee clearance.
-Out back, luggage space remains class-lading, with 478-litres on offer in the hatch version - expect a Tourer estate version to follow.
+Out back, luggage space remains class-lading, with 478-litres on offer in the hatch version.
 Plus there's a hidden underfloor compartment on most models that offers a further secure storage area.

 Market and Model